 Some schools may be involved in safer school partnerships under which an operational police officer will be based on school premises.
+The school's police contacts are PC Gregg Steer and PCSO Sue Pritchard.
 The main aim is to provide a safer environment by minimising the risk of such incidents (whether they involve pupils, parents or others) and enabling incidents which do occur to be quickly and effectively dealt with.
 Where a partnership has been established, policy and procedures for dealing with violence, threatening and abusive behaviour by parents should be developed within the context of this.